Yes it's Hormones & No You’re Not Crazy

 The system that were are ensconced in tells us our feelings are wrong.
 We reiterate these words daily and put ourselves down for the sadness, the moodiness, the feelings.
 Each feeling is revealing a different layer of our complex being.

 If you stop long enough, you might hear your heart beating.
 You might notice the subtle movements of your breath.
-If you fight less and begin to listen to the feelings of tired and sad and anxious, if you tune in and listen, you might change your mind about how you speak of your body.
+If you fight less and begin to listen to the feelings of fatigue, sadness and anxiousness, if you tune in and listen, you might change your mind about how you speak of your body.

 You humbled me